 - Let the macarons rest for a MINIMUM of 20 minutes (up to 1 hour).
 The shells should not be sticky to the touch before baking.
 You should be able to gently run your finger along the tops of the shells with no batter sticking to your finger.

-- Humidity can be your biggest enemy, see troubleshooting tips below to combat this.
+- Humidity can be your biggest enemy.
+See the troubleshooting tips below to combat this.

 Issues?
 It might be your humidity, believe it or not!

-Three of my most common problems that I ran into while learning how to make the perfect french macaron are:
+Three of the most common problems that I ran into while learning how to make the perfect French macaron are:

 - Macarons were lumpy and bumpy on top, and did not have that iconic glossy flat finish.

-- Macarons not having the "feet" and just blowing apart in other areas.
+- Macarons do not have the "feet" and just blow apart in other areas.

-Everything I read while I was learning how to make french macarons warned against over mixing.
-I guess I took it a little to literally and under mixed almost all of my first batches.
+Everything I read while I was learning how to make French macarons warned against overmixing.
+I guess I took it a little too literally and undermixed almost all of my first batches.

 - Into the base meringue recipe, add a mixture of pink gel food coloring mixed with ¼ teaspoon of clear vanilla or almond extract.

-- To make the strawberry compote, add ½ cup frozen strawberry slices to a sauce pan and boil down until thick.
+- To make the strawberry compote, add ½ cup frozen strawberry slices to a saucepan and boil them down until thick.
 Crush the strawberries with the back of a spoon to create a thick paste.

 - Add 1 Tablespoon of instant French vanilla cappuccino mix to the dry ingredients.